 Tutors are needed for combating adult illiteracy and ESL tutoring.
 After completing training, you make your own schedule and locations with your assigned student or you can tutor at local detention centers.
 In addition, the council urgently needs help with student and tutor support.
 Volunteers can set their own hours and schedule, and work from home.
 Information: 410-269-4419 or icanread.org.

-Volunteers 21 and older who pass a background check are needed at the Jennifer Road Detention Center to work in the library, assist with pre-GED classes and the education program, facilitate self-help workshops on parenting, job readiness, financial issues and more.
+Volunteers 21 and older who pass a background check are needed at the Jennifer Road Detention Center to work in the library; assist with pre-GED classes and the education program; facilitate self-help workshops on parenting, job readiness and financial issues; and more.
 Training is provided.
 The education program is held Wednesday and Thursday evenings; self-help workshop scheduling is flexible.
-Information: 410-222-7093 or email email@example.com.
+Information: 410-222-7093 or email firstname.lastname@example.org.

 Heartland Hospice, a facility that provides care to patients with limited life expectancy, seeks volunteers ages 18 and older with a driver's license as friendly visitors to look in on patients in their homes or nursing homes, to serve as vigil volunteers, to sit with patients without immediate family and as bereavement volunteers to call on families of those recently deceased.
 Information: 410-977-8403.